-Shell to start gas production at expanded Nigeria project - Daily Trust — Nigeria Today
+Shell begins gas production in Niger Delta - TheCable — Nigeria Today

 Shell to start gas production at expanded Nigeria project

-Anglo-Dutch oil major Royal Dutch Shell has started gas production from the second phase of the Gbaran-Ubie project in Nigeria's Niger Delta, the company said on Wednesday.
-The project is an expansion of the Gbaran-Ubie development which opened in …

-Royal Dutch Shell Starts Production at Gbaran-Ubie Oil and Gas Project in Nigeria

-Shell starts Gbaran-Ubie Phase 2 flows
+Shell starts production at Gbaran-Ubie Phase 2 in Nigeria

-Shell Starts Up Key Nigerian Gas Project
+Shell Says Starts Gas Production at Expanded Nigeria Project

 This post was syndicated from Business - Google News.
 Click here to read the full text on the original website.